lmars/cap2/README.md

 Cap2 can be used to enable / disable capabilities of the current Ruby process.

-Suppose the ruby binary file permits :kill, but does not enable it on exec:
+Suppose the ruby binary file permits `:kill`, but does not enable it on exec:

 ```
 ruby = Cap2.file('/usr/bin/ruby')   # => #<Cap2::File @filename="/usr/bin/ruby">